awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

 ```

 Synopsis
 The basic syntax for using the command and its options\.
-If an option is shown in square brackets, it is either optional, has a default value, or has an alternative option that can be used instead\.
+If an option is shown in square brackets, it's either optional, has a default value, or has an alternative option that you can use instead\.

 ```
 SYNOPSIS